 Quoting Walt Disney: "Always leave them wanting more" they decided that the 2014 edition of the Radio Day would be the final one that they would organise.

 017 Radio Dag

-The 2017 RadioDay will be held on May 20th in the bnerly restored warehouse “The Entrepot” in Harlingen.
-Mike Spenser and Alan Beech are the latest guests to confirm they will be attending the Radio Dag 2017 event.
+The 2017 RadioDay will be held on May 20th in the newly restored warehouse “The Entrepot” in Harlingen.
+Peter Clayton, Mike Spenser and Alan Beech were among the guests who attended the Radio Dag 2017 event.

 Mike Spenser, is the founder of Pirate Radio 603 which broadcast from the MV St.Paul in the Baltic Sea.
 He also made programmes for Laser Hot Hits.
 Mike is now the owner of a station broadcasting to London and Surrey on DAB called Radio TrashCan.

 The 2017 Radio Dag event was hosted by Stevie Gordon who is flew in from Norway for the event.
 Stevie was the last man to leave the Mi Amgo before she sank in March 1980.
 He also worked on the Voice of Peace in the Mediterranean and is the Chief DJ on Radio Seagull.

 Don’t miss this important international event.
 Pre-book your ticket for the RadioDay by sending an e-mail to firstname.lastname@example.org

 Martin v.d.
 Ven, Rob Olthof and Sir Hans Knot